Return on Investment for Training

-Guidance below addresses a "training manager," but the advice also applies to anyone else responsible for measuring improving training value.
-As a result, this may include managers, instructors, outside consultants, human resources professionals, and others.
+Guidance below addresses a "Training Manager," but it also applies to anyone else responsible for measuring or improving training value.
+This may include managers, instructors, outside consultants, human resources professionals, and others.

 - Measuring Training ROI.

 - Step 1: Recruit and use a training advisory team.

 - Step 2: Link training ROI to existing performance measures.

 - Step 3: Measure Level 1: Response to the training.